s0rta/revengate-new/docs/design/evasion.md

 ## Actors Modeling, desired behavior
 Here are a few examples of what some actors should feel like.
-We are note aiming for ultimate realism, we are aiming for a set of a handful of rules that will capture well the diversity of combat dynamics from a variety of encounters.
+We are not aiming for ultimate realism, we are aiming for a set of a handful of rules that will capture well the diversity of combat dynamics from a variety of encounters.

 * Rat: fast, small, misses a lot, hard to hit
 * Ghost: slow, medium size, misses more than average, hard to hit